Have you been asking yourself, what is window jamb? If yes, and you’re planning on hiring a window installer, this comprehensive read is for you.

 Window jambs are a framework that supports the window and keeps it in place.
 This is especially important for the ones that can be opened because they contain tracks or rails that let the windows open.
 They enable them to slide up and down and side to side.

 They also contain latches or locking mechanisms that keep the window secure.
-One of the handiest things about window jambs is that when windows start to go wonky, you can simply replace them to see if that fixes the problem.
-If replacing the window jamb does the trick, you’ve just saved yourself hundreds, maybe thousands of dollars.
+One of the handiest things about this jamb in window is that when windows start to go wonky, you can simply replace them to see if that fixes the problem.
+If replacing what is the window jamb itself does the trick, you’ve just saved yourself hundreds, maybe thousands of dollars.

 Like the frames, the types of window jambs can be made from different materials, including wood, plastic, vinyl, and metal.
 Interestingly, they aren’t technically necessary, but window manufacturers use them in their products more often than not.